badatt/radar/README.rst

     :target: https://codetaut.readthedocs.io/en/latest/?badge=latest
     :alt: Documentation Status

-Documentation for the org as a whole
+Documentation for the org as a whole.